RobHolme/HL7-Powershell-Module/help/Receive-HL7Message.md

 ```

 ### -Path
-The path to store the messages received.
+The path to save received messages to.
-Must be a literal Path.

 ```yaml
 Type: String